jimm/patchmaster/site/components.md

 > And why the sea is boiling hot -\\
 > And whether pigs have wings."\\
 > \\
-> -- Lewis Carroll, /Through the Looking-Glass/
+> -- Lewis Carroll, _Through the Looking-Glass_

 This section describes the things that make up a PatchMaster document: instruments, songs, patches, connections, triggers, messages, and filters.
-The [file format](/file-format) page tells you how to put them all together into a PatchMaster file.
+The [file format](/file-format.html) page tells you how to put them all together into a PatchMaster file.

 # Instruments